sendgrid/docs/source/Classroom/Basics/Email_Infrastructure/email_flow.md

 {% anchor h3 %}
 Authentication
 {% endanchor %}
 The receiving server will check to see if there is an SPF (Sender Policy Framework) record in place (to see if the mail is coming from an IP authorized by that domain's administrators) if there is a DKIM (DomainKeys Identified Mail) record in place (to see if the message was tampered with in transit by someone other than the sender) and if there is a DMARC (Domain-based Mail Authentication Reporting and Conformance) record in place (this tells the receiving server where to place the mail based on the results of the SPF and DKIM authentication).
 SendGrid’s whitelabel feature assists with setting up both SPF and DKIM properly.
-This assist the the host (Sender) in being more recognizable and for the guest (recipient) and their mailbox provider to more easily trust the content attempting to be shared during the conversation.
+This assists the the host (Sender) in being more recognizable and for the guest (recipient) and their mailbox provider to more easily trust the content attempting to be shared during the conversation.

 {% anchor h3 %}
 Reputation